charlieroberts/imgd-5100-2022/README.md

 For this assignment we will experiment with connecting sensors to Arduino, and using them to trigger events in a game engine / creative coding platform of your choice.
 Ideally, you will create an interactive experience that *would not be possible to create* using your laptop alone.

 Ideas for this design sprint include:
-• A small interface (perhaps three buttons + a potentiometer)  that replicates the experience of using a more traditional GUI, but in the physical world.
+- A small interface (perhaps three buttons + a potentiometer)  that replicates the experience of using a more traditional GUI, but in the physical world.
 This GUI should be connected to a desktop/laptop app.
 What does having dedicated physical controls add to the experience?
-• A simple game interface + game that combines using the joystick with an additional sensor (photocell, ultrasound, and tilt switch seem like promising  ideas).
+- A simple game interface + game that combines using the joystick with an additional sensor (photocell, ultrasound, and tilt switch seem like promising  ideas).
-• Go completely embedded and make a small interactive experience using the 16x2 LCD display connected to one or more additional sensors.
+- Go completely embedded and make a small interactive experience using the 16x2 LCD display connected to one or more additional sensors.
 Perhaps a simple text based game with physical inputs?
 Can you figure out how to make a more arcade style game with the constraints of 16x2?
 Note that the circuitry for the LCD display, while not complex, does require nine separate connections to the Arduino.

 Document whatever you create and upload it to a freely accessible site for critique.
 Write a 250-word (minimum) summary of your experience.
 How hard was it to incorporate the Arduino sensors / interface elements?
-What affordances did you  Make sure to include a link to your documentation video at the top of your writing, and be prepared to conduct critique sessions on your design in class.
+What affordances did you explore?
+Make sure to include a link to your documentation video at the top of your writing, and be prepared to conduct critique sessions on your design in class.

 Unity + Arduino:
 [Ardity](https://assetstore.unity.com/packages/tools/integration/ardity-arduino-unity-communication-made-easy-123819) - you can install this directly from the asset store.